dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

       a) *knora-base:ProjectResourceCreateAllPermission*:

         - description: gives the permission to create resources inside the project.
-        - usage: used as a value for *hasPermission*.
+        - usage: used as a value for *knora-base:hasResourceCreationPermission* (rdfs:subPropertyOf knora-base:hasAdministrativePermission).

-      b) *knora-base:hasRestrictedProjectResourceCreatePermission*:
+      b) *knora-base:hasRestrictedProjectResourceCreatePermission* (rdfs:subPropertyOf knora-base:hasResourceCreationPermission):

         - description: restricted resource creation permission.
         - usage: attached as a property to a Permission object.
         - value: list of *ResourceClasses* the user should only be able to create instances of.

-  2. Project Administration Permissions:
+  2. Project Administration Permissions (sub-properties of *hasProjectAdministrationPermission*):

       a) *knora-base:ProjectAllAdminPermission*:

         - description: gives the user the permission to do anything on project level, i.e. create new groups, modify all existing groups (*group info*, *group membership*, *resource creation permissions*, *project administration permissions*, and *default permissions*).
-        - usage: used as a value for the *hasPermission* property.
+        - usage: used as a value for *hasProjectAdministrationPermission* (rdfs:subPropertyOf knora-base:hasProjectAdministrationPermission).

       b) *knora-base:ProjectAllGroupAdminPermission*:

         - description: gives the user the permission to modify *group info* and *group membership* on *all* groups belonging to the project.
-        - usage: used as a value for the *hasPermission* property.
+        - usage: used as a value for the *hasProjectAdministrationPermission* property.

       b) *knora-base:hasRestrictedProjectGroupAdminPermission*: